tssajo/Minify/TEST.md

 ------------------------------------
 When I installed Node.js via Homebrew on a Mac I ran into the following problem:

-Unfortunately, Sublime Text does not search for executable files under the `/usr/local/bin` directory regardless of your system PATH settings!
+Unfortunately, Sublime Text did not search for executable files under `/usr/local/bin` directory regardless of my system PATH settings!
-It seems that Sublime Text uses its own PATH settings which we cannot alter...
-Because of this you probably need to create a symlink on your Mac:
+It seemed that Sublime Text's Python used its own PATH settings which I could not alter...
+Because of this you probably need to create a symlink on your Mac like I did:

-Open a Terminal and issue the following command:
+Open a `Terminal` and issue the following command:

 `cd /usr/bin && sudo ln -s /usr/local/bin/node node`

 The above was required for me but it was not enough!

-You also need to add full path for the commands `Minify` use.
-After installing `Minify` please open its default settings in Sublime Text editor
+I also had to specify the full path for each command `Minify` uses:
-( Preferences -> Package Settings -> Minify -> Settings -- Default ) and copy the contents to the `Settings -- User` file
+After installing `Minify` open its default settings in Sublime Text editor ( Preferences -> Package Settings -> Minify -> Settings -- Default ) and copy the contents of that file to the `Settings -- User` file
 ( Preferences -> Package Settings -> Minify -> Settings -- User ) then you can customize your `Minify` settings there.
 Please do not modify `Settings -- Default` because it will be overwritten by the next release of `Minify`!

-To add full path to your `cleancss` command change the appropriate line inside your `Settings -- User` file to
+For example, to add full path to your `cleancss` command change the appropriate line inside your `Settings -- User` file to

     "cleancss_command": "/usr/local/bin/cleancss",

 How to use `Minify`
 -------------------
-Open a `.css` or `.html` or `.js` or `.svg` file in your Sublime Text editor then you can
+Open a `.css` or `.htm` or `.html` or `.js` or `.svg` file in your Sublime Text editor then you can

   a) use the Context Menu inside the Sublime Text editor window